Appraisals: How Do They Play into Buying a Home?

 The appraiser will do what he or she can to take that in to account when evaluating a property.
 He or she will select homes with similar features as the one you’re purchasing and systematically and accurately compare them, coming to a determinable value, and then provide a written report back to the lender.

 Navigating the Victoria real estate market is tricky right now.
 A qualified and experienced Realtor can help.
-Call us today to discuss your future in the Victoria real estate market.
+Come meet your Condo Experts, and visit our modern new office, designed to enrich your buying and selling experience, located at 102-3645 Tillicum Road, Victoria, BC.

 Until next week.